 Search Warrants: Search warrants are issued when there are viable grounds for suspecting criminal evidence hidden within premises or personal property.
 They offer law enforcement officers a legal permit to search the property without the consent of the individual.

-Resolving Warrants & Reporting Wanted Persons in West Virginia
+Resolving Warrants & Reporting Wanted Individuals in West Virginia

 When citizens discover that another individual has a warrant in West Virginia, there are certain steps that they can consider taking.
 First, they should consider informing the individual of their warrant, but only do this if deeming it safe.
 Alternatively, concerns about safety make reporting this to the law enforcement more prudent.